Last updated: May 2026.

 Step 1: Check Your Eligibility

-- Confirm your profession is on your lender''s approved list
+- Confirm your profession is on your lender's approved list

 - Verify you meet income requirements and professional membership